johntothee/garage/readme.md

 A response including the word 'verify' is successful.

 Security info:
 We're using jwt tokens with the RS256 algorithm for extra security.
-Only the private key can sign tokens for which verification can only be done with the matching public key.
+A private key signs tokens for which verification can only be done with the matching public key.
 Tokens also expire after two minutes.
 Even if one were to get a copy of a token it would soon be invalid.
 Communicating over https would provide further protection.